crowe32996/tennis-point-by-point/README.md

 ## Overview

-The project consists of four main components:
+The project consists of the following components:

 1. **`prepare_data.py`**
    Prepares and cleans the raw tennis match datasets, reconstructs game scores and match states, and outputs a merged CSV ready for simulation.